GoogleChrome/web.dev/src/site/content/en/blog/shape-detection/index.md

 ## How to use the Shape Detection API {: #use }

 {% Aside 'warning' %}
-  So far only barcode detection has launched in Chrome 82, but face and text detection are available behind a flag.
+  So far only barcode detection is available by default, starting in Chrome 82. but face and text detection are available behind a flag.
   You can always use the Shape Detection API for local experiments by enabling the `#enable-experimental-web-platform-features` flag.